e9x/cloudflare/README.md

 }
 ```

 The `body` parameter of post, patch, and put are JSON-stringifyable objects that are stringified and used as the request body.
 The type parameter for body may be manually specified to be more strictly typed.
-See the adding a DNS record example below.
+See [Add a DNS record](#add-a-dns-record).

 The `api` parameter of all methods is a URL relative that originates from https://api.cloudflare.com/client/.
 The URL is resolved using the built-in URL class.
 The following URLs are valid examples: